What is a Chemical Reaction?

-A redox reaction is an oxidation-reduction reaction in which the oxidation number of a molecule, atom, or ion change by gaining or losing electrons.
+The redox reaction is an oxidation-reduction reaction in which the oxidation number of a molecule, atom, or ion changes by gaining or losing electrons.
 The atom that loses electrons is said to have oxidized, and the atom that gains electrons is reduced.
-A redox reaction can be a combination, decomposition, single-replacement, and combustion reactions.
+Redox reactions can be synthesis, decomposition, single-replacement, or combustion reactions.
 However, not all combustion reactions are redox reactions.

 - Iron, with an oxidation number zero, reacts with oxygen (O2) to give iron (III) oxide, where the oxidation number of iron is +3.

 4 Fe + 3 O2 → 2 Fe2O3

 The above reaction is also a combination reaction.
 Oxygen is called the oxidizing agent since it oxidizes iron to iron (III) oxide.